Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it returns daily solar irradiance and climate variables from NASA POWER for any coordinate.
-It lists specific variables and use cases, distinguishing it from siblings focused on other environmental data.
+The description states the tool returns daily solar irradiance and climate variables from NASA POWER for any coordinate, listing specific variables and units.
+This clearly identifies the resource (NASA POWER) and the scope, distinguishing it from sibling tools like weather forecast or air quality.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.